 Tony’s Chocolonely (part 2)

-Jump to today, and we’ve just had a visit from him, and he dropped off a whole heap of their delicious and beautifully designed chocolate for us!*
+Jump to today, and I’ve just had a visit from him, and he dropped off a whole heap of their delicious and beautifully designed chocolate for the studio!*

 Y. U. M.